WONDERFUL NEWS:

 As this aesthetic board promises, there will be a lot of running, kissing, and reckless shit going down in cars.

-My historical fiction YA novel of 82,000 words, IT’S NOT WHAT YOU’RE THINKING, features LGBTQIA+ characters and is set in the iconic year of 1999, well before the start of the Me Too movement and when the word gay was still frequently used as an insult.
+IT’S NOT WHAT YOU’RE THINKING is my first manuscript, and I hope to return to this novel one day, and rewrite it all over again.
+The story takes place in the iconic year of 1999, well before the start of the Me Too Movement and when the word gay was still frequently used as an insult.
+(It’s no coincidence that I was a teen in this time period…and, like my main character, I was also closeted and bi…)

 What’s it about?